Links to Plant Species Summaries for BIO 368 - Medical

 1997.
 The list will continue to grow as the course is offered in the

-are being updated.
-The original essays will remain posted for
+The original essays remain posted for archival purposes.

 The purpose of

-awareness of the scientific understanding related to plants of
+the scientific understanding related to plants of medical

 - Aloe vera (Aloe)